 Curtis holds a B.A. in Political Science and Public Relations from Syracuse University, a Master of Public Affairs from Brown University, a Master of Science in Administration of Justice and Homeland Security from Salve Regina University, and an A.A. focused on Emergency Management from Community College of Rhode Island.
-During her time at Syracuse, she served as student body president and earned distinction for her research in political science.
-After graduating, she worked in Washington, DC as Star Fellow for Running Start, a nonprofit organization that trains young women for political leadership.
+She is currently pursuing a certificate in Plant Based Nutrition from Cornell University.

 In March 2017 Alexandra enlisted in the Rhode Island Army National Guard as a Human Resources Specialist.
 In fall 2019 she commissioned into the Field Artillery as a Second Lieutenant after completing Officer Candidate School.
-She currently serves full-time as a Public Affairs Specialist.
+She currently serves full-time in Public Affairs.

 Through her advocacy, she remains dedicated to bringing young women into fields where women have been historically underrepresented.